natenka/pyneng-book-en/docs/source/book/09_functions/2_namespace.rst

 * global variables:

   * variables that are defined outside the function
-  * these variables are 'global' only within the module
+  * these variables are 'global' only within a module
   * for example, to be available in another module they must be imported

 Example of local intf_config: